JC0H/designPatterns/README.md

 * Chain of Responsibility - Decouples the sender of request and it's receiver.
 Simplyfies objects because they doesn't  have to know the chains structure.

+* Command - Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

 ### - Creational - They help make a system independent of how its objects are created, composed, and represented.That type of patterns will delegate instantiation to another object.

 * Astract Factory - Provide an interface for creating families of related or dependent objects without